-In fact, if you look at my post on natural antibiotics, you will read that pioneers used to put silverware or silver coins in their drinking water to make sure it was free from harmful bacteria.
+In fact, pioneers used to put silverware or silver coins in their drinking water to make sure it was free from harmful bacteria.

 Many pool supply stores sell silver ionizers.
 These systems still require the use of a small amount of either chlorinated or non-chlorinated sanitizer.

 Many public pools, as well as large in-ground home pools, are switching to saltwater systems.
 People report wonderful benefits of swimming in saltwater pools, including smoother skin.
-These systems can be extremely expensive compared to chlorinated pool treatment costs, but are definitely much safer.
+These systems can be extremely expensive compared to chlorinated pool treatment costs, and do still generate chlorine, but are definitely much safer.
 Like the pool silver ionizer systems, saltwater systems still require the use of a sanitizer.

 There you have it.
-3 safe alternatives to dangerous chlorinated pool treatment–Hydrogen peroxide, silver, and saltwater.
+Three safer alternatives to dangerous chlorinated pool treatment--Hydrogen peroxide, silver, and saltwater.
 If you have any experience/information to offer on these, please leave a comment!

 Blessings of good health,